MileHacker Logo

 Visa Information

 Japan offers a "Temporary Visitor" visa, suitable for tourism, business meetings, or visiting family and friends.
 This visa typically permits stays of up to 90 days.
 Many nationalities, including citizens of the US, Canada, UK, Australia, NZ, most EU countries, South Korea, and Singapore, benefit from visa-exempt status for short temporary visits.
-These travelers ordinarily do not need a visa for visits of up TO 90 days.
+These travelers usually don't need a visa for visits of up TO 90 days.

 Visa Application Resources